UNStats/covid-19-response/content/statistical-programmes/using-telephone-interview-for-household-surveys.md

 Household surveys play an important role in meeting national data needs.[^1] But with the ongoing COVID-19 pandemic, household survey programmes in many countries have been impacted in different ways.
-While some countries have started to use telephone and web surveys for its nationals surveys, many still rely on face-to-face interviews.
+While some countries have started to use telephone and web surveys for their nationals surveys, many still rely on face-to-face interviews.
 It is these operations that have been affected the most by the pandemic.
 Is now the right moment for countries that have been relying on face-to-face interviews to make the switch to telephone interviews,